AhnJungUn/AhnJungUn.github.io/_tabs/about.md

 ## Summary
 I am a captain of the **R.O.K.
 Airforce** and a Ph.D. student at **Korea University**.
 From 2018 to 2020, I worked as a researcher at **ADD** (Agency for Defense Development), where I focused on **automating binary analysis** through Symbolic Execution.
 From 2020 to 2022, I led the technical operations of the Blue Team in the **Cyber Operation Center of the R.O.K.
 Airforce**, where I was primarily responsible for defending military assets (PCs, servers, etc.) from cyber threats.
 My focus during this time was on **automating malware analysis and threat hunting**.
 Since 2023, I have been working in the **R.O.K.
-Cyber Operations Command**, performing Red Team operations to **identify and exploit vulnerabilities**.
-I’ve been tasked with finding vulnerabilities in all military service systems, including applications, servers, and network devices, where I have discovered several **zero-day** vulnerabilities.
+Cyber Operations Command**, performing Red Team operations to **exploit vulnerabilities**.
+I’ve been tasked with finding vulnerabilities in all military service systems, including applications, servers, and network devices, where I have discovered several **0-day** vulnerabilities.
 Additionally, I have won awards in various cyber security competitions, and through my graduate studies, I am currently researching intriguing topics related to live services in operation today.